-Veterans of the United States military often wonder if there are any limitations on the VA Loan Qualified Property Types covered in this mortgage assistance program.
+Veterans of the United States military often wonder what property types are eligible for VA loans and if there are any limitations on the VA Loan Qualified Property Types covered in this mortgage assistance program.
 The simple answer is that nearly any type of traditional single family residence from modular homes to condos can be considered eligible under the VA loan program.
-Approved participants in the VA Loan Program can also use these financial benefits to a acquire refinancing on their existing homes for up to 100% of its current value.
-Even single family homes of new construction can be built using the money provided by this program.
-But each type of building has its own set of guidelines for eligibility.
+However, ensure your lender is willing to issue a VA home loan before committing yourself to a particular property type.

-Buyers of co-ops are not actually purchasing the land on which this property is located, but rather they are buying a share of a nonprofit corporation.
+Buyers of co-ops are not actually purchasing the land on which this property is located, but instead a share of a nonprofit corporation.
 By purchasing a share, the owners are allowed to then reside in an individual unit located within the co-op.
 Co-ops are not one of the VA Loan Qualified Property Types.

 Condominiums and Townhomes

 The drawback is that in order for these types of properties to qualify, the entire condominium or townhome complex must have received approval from the Veterans Administration before an individual unit can be purchased with money provided by the VA loan program.
-The VA does provide an updated list of approved complexes online.
+The VA does provide an updated list of approved VA complexes online.